TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 16/Romans 16.23.md

 ---

-Gaius my host, and of the whole church, saluteth you.
-Erastus the treasurer of the city saluteth you, and Quartus the brother.
+Gaius, my host and host of the whole assembly, greets you.
+Erastus, the treasurer of the city, greets you, as does Quartus, the brother.